taylorjcolaizzi/nuclear-bomb/README.md

 ## How it works

+I built this program to run in 2 ways.
+The first uses the basic SIR model described above.
+The second uses a more complicated model with room to change the number of neutron generations.

-I set out to model the nuclear bomb with an adapted version of the SIR model.
+For the first more basic model, I set out to model the nuclear bomb by adapting the SIR model.
 To do so, I made the following assumptions:
 - The fission centers $^{235}U$ are the "susceptible" population $S$ because they get used up as they interact with neutrons.
-- Initial free neutrons from the neutron source are in the $I$ population, since they can "infect" a fission center and make more neutrons.
+- Initial free neutrons from the neutron source are in the $I$ population, since they can "infect" a fission center, converting it to energy and even more neutrons.
-- Each fission generates more neutrons, which add to the $I$ population and subtracts fission centers from the $S$ population.
+- Each fission adds more neutrons to $I$ and subtracts fission centers from $S$.
 - As neutrons scatter too far and exit the sphere, they leave the $I$ population and enter the $R$ population of "removed neutrons".
+- Finally, there's a fourth population called $P$, which is just tallying the number of fissions produced.

 In previous iterations, I used to track each generation of neutron separately; however, the simulation didn't seem to be working as intended.
 Now, I just lump all the neutrons in together as a large sum that I then evaluate.